 47th Session of the Human Rights Council

-Australia thanks the Special Rapporteur for her report.
+Australia thanks the Working Group for its report.